vladstoick/vladstoick.github.io/content/md/education.md

 ### **King's College London** (2015-2018)

-I studied at King's College London from 2015-2018 where I graduated with a First Class with Honours in **BSc Computer Science With Management**.
+I studied at King's College London from 2015-2018 where I graduated with First Class with Honours in **BSc Computer Science With Management**.
 During each year of study I have been awarded the _Computer Science with Management Prize_.
 The prize is given by the Department of Informatics for achieving the highest grade from the course.